 Obviously, a mentality like the aforementioned is absurd.
 You want your music to sound as good as possible using every medium.

-If you’re in the market for a great pair of inexpensive headphones, check out my article here.
+If you’re in the market for a great pair of studio ear-bud headphones, grab the Etymotic ER4SR headphones from Amazon.
+These are great for on the road.

 Furthermore, I have an entire list of headphones and monitors for you to check out on my recommended gear page.